 I learned that he needed a safe place to escape to during the school day.
-We got him an in-school tutor beginning in middle school, and he was able to see his tutors for not only academic guidance, but also for a breather from what seemed to him to be a relentless demand to sit still, be quiet, pay attention.
+We got him an in-school tutor beginning in middle school, and he was able to see his tutors not only for academic guidance, but also for a breather from what seemed to him to be a relentless demand to sit still, be quiet, pay attention.
 Those tutors were such good people, and they played a huge part in my son being able to get through the school day.

 Most importantly, I learned, that there are things more important than school.
 School is necessary, but it isn’t the only thing.
 Once school is finished, real life begins, and the skills needed to succeed at life, my son has in abundance.